Dictionarry-Hub/database/wiki/EEi.md

 blurb: A data-driven metric that measures how well release groups balance file size and quality in their encodes, helping users find releases that match their storage and quality preferences.
 ---

-This metric is aimed at identifying and ranking release groups based on their propensity to release encodes that meet certain compression ratios, with particular focus on HEVC releases where optimal efficiency occurs in specific bitrate ranges.
+This metric is aimed at identifying and ranking release groups based on their propensity to release **encodes that meet certain compression ratios**, with particular focus on **HEVC** releases where optimal efficiency occurs in specific bitrate ranges.
 By ranking these groups, we effectively prioritize releases that maximize HEVC's compression capabilities while maintaining quality at minimal file sizes.

 ## What is a Compression Ratio?

 A compression ratio is a (made up) metric that evaluates encodes against their sources.
-We express this as the encoded file size as a percentage of its source size (typically a remux or WEB-DL).
+We express this as the **encoded file size as a percentage of its source size** (typically a **remux** or **WEB-DL**).

 For example: